hishamco/ThisDevelopersLife/README.md

 # This Developer's Life
-This is a show case of Scott Hanselman "This Developer's Life" podcast using Razor Pages
+This is a show case of Scott Hanselman "This Developer's Life" podcast using Razor Pages.
+For more information you can check my article http://en.xn--mgbz4cf.com/post/welcome-razor-pages.